 “Sorry,” said the centaur.
 “I can get going easily, but stopping is still a trick.”

-“No harm,” Samhoira said responding to him in kind with Elvish.
-“Gentle guest, this is another Godchild of mine, Wickferd.
-Wickferd, this is our guest of the night, Ivor the Wanderer.”
+“Gentle guest," said the lady, "this is a godchild of mine, Wickferd.
+Wickferd, this is our guest of the night, the Wanderer.”

-She laughed.
+Samhoira softly laughed.
 “Why yes, we have.
-Would you care to give him a tour of the perimeter with me?”
+Wickferd, would you care to give our guest a tour of the perimeter with me?”

-“Morning light.
-Only if you give me the pleasure of carrying you.”
+“Morning light!
+Only if I keep the pleasure of carrying you.”

 Wickferd moved as if the Fae was not even on top of him.
 Ivor found this most remarkable as the godchild had no back legs, but two wheels harnessed to his rear end.
-He went to inspect it when Caeyu discreetly kicked him in the shin.
+He bent to inspect the scarred tissue when Izobel discreetly kicked him in the shin.

 The group began circling Jera.
-Fireflies floated all through the air from deep in the branches of the tree to down to their heads, allowing a clear view into the thick depths of the tree.
-For a moment, Ivor thought it was a trick of the light, but no, there were really folk moving above them.
-They seemed to be the size of insects compared to their surroundings, but they scurried all around, disappearing until they were too high to see.
+The lights he had seen earlier floated deep throughout the branches, allowing a clear view into the tree’s depths.
+For a moment, Ivor thought it was a trick of the light, but no, there were folk moving about Jera’s skeleton.
+They were the size of insects compared to their surroundings.
+They scurried all around, disappearing until they were too high to see.

 “We work night and day to keep up with Jera’s output,” said Samhoira.
 “Those that live in this dwelling depend on the fruits and vegetation grown in the leaves.
 But we can not allow folk to climb and forage for their own food.
 It is far too dangerous.
 That’s why I exclusively have my wards perform that duty.
-Children are often bargained to me for favor, thus they have my protection against Jera’s tactics to shake them from her bosom.
+Children bargained to me for favor have my protection against Jera’s tactics to shake them from her bosom.
 But some like Wickferd are abandoned at my doorstep and must become warriors or scouts.”